ingenieux/beanstalker/elasticbeanstalk-docker-dropwizard-webapp-archetype/src/main/resources/archetype-resources/README.md

 Its there to cache locally and enable fast deployments into elastic beanstalk via the git backend.

 (if you look closely, thats the reason for both .gitignore and .hgignore files)

+# Code Notes

+## Health Check

+The health check code tries to poll DynamoDB, S3, and EC2.
+If your EC2 keys are IAM-limited, comment-out the relevant sections.

 ## Misc Notes